-Final document - 15th August, 2013
+Final document - 05th November, 2014

-Duration:Foundation in Pathology - 4 WeeksFoundation in Clinical Pathology - 3 Weeks
+Duration: Foundation in Pathology - 4 Weeks

+Foundation in Clinical Pathology - 3 Weeks

-Topic & Concepts Objectives Dept. T/L activity At the end of the module, the student should be able, 2010-3/PATH-SBM-1/01 Introduction to Pathology to understand the purpose of the module and the basis for the design of the module Pathology Introductory session 2010-3/PATH-SBM-1/02 Acute inflammation and 1. to define the process of acute inflammation. suppuration 2.to describe in detail the various steps, controlling factors, sequale, complications and clinicopathological effects of acute inflammation. (includes suppuration) Dethology Lectures + 2010-/PATH-SBM-1/03 Pathology Museum Class Chronic inflammation 1.to define the process of chronic inflammation 2. to describe in detail the non-specific and specific types of chronic inflammation, its sequele and complications 2010-3/PATH-SBM-1/04 Wound healing 1. to describe the process of healing in injured tissue and its complications 2. to describe in detail the process of healing in different types of tissue and surgical wounds.
-Pathology Lectures + Museum Class 3. to describe in detail the formation of the organ of repair-namely granulation tissue.
-2010-3/PATH-SBM-1/05 Necrosis and apoptosis 1. to describe in detail the morphological changes that occur in irreversibly injured cells and the clinico-pathological effects of such necrosis 2. to outline the non reversible types of cell injury. - Lectures + 3. to describe in detail the pathogenesis and pathology of different types of necrosis Pathology Museum class 4. to outline the clinicopathological effects and recognition of necrosis 1 5. to define the term reperfusion injury and describe the process 1
+Topic & Concepts Objectives Time Dept. T/L activity At the end of the module, the student should be able, 2011-3/PATH-SBM-1/01 Introduction to Pathology to understand the purpose of the module and the basis for the design of the module 1h Pathology Introductory session 2011-3/PATH-SBM-1/02 Acute inflammation and 1. to define the process of acute inflammation. suppuration 2.to describe in detail the various steps, controlling factors, sequale, complications and clinicopathological effects of acute inflammation. (includes suppuration) 9h Dedictor Lectures (6h) + 2011-/PATH-SBM-1/03 9n Pathology Museum Class (3h) Chronic inflammation 1.to define the process of chronic inflammation (311) 2. to describe in detail the non-specific and specific types of chronic inflammation, its sequele and complications 2011-3/PATH-SBM-1/04 Wound healing 1. to describe the process of healing in injured tissue and its complications £1.
+Doth along Lectures (4h) + 2. to describe in detail the process of healing in different types of tissue and surgical wounds. - 5h Pathology Museum Class (1h) 3. to describe in detail the formation of the organ of repairnamely granulation tissue.
+2011-3/PATH-SBM-1/05 Necrosis and apoptosis 1. to describe in detail the morphological changes that occur in irreversibly injured cells and the clinico-pathological effects of such necrosis 4 54 Lectures (3h) + Museum class - (1h) 2. to outline the non reversible types of cell injury.
+3. to describe in detail the pathogenesis and pathology of different types of necrosis 4h Pathology 4. to outline the clinicopathological effects and recognition of necrosis